 3. Top-down communication

-• Salary bands: explain methodologies when new salary ranges are available.
+- Salary bands: explain methods and approaches when new salary ranges are available.

 4. Agility